LajosPolya/aws-cdk-templates/README.md

 These deployment examples are meant to be used as an opportunity to learn about AWS infrastructure and should not be used in a production environment.

-Deploying some of these CDK stacks will cost you money!
-To reduce cost, always destroy the deployment when you're no longer using it!
+The deployment of some of these CDK stacks costs money!
+To reduce costs, always destroy the deployment when it is no longer in use!